codygreen/llm_api_server/objective4/README.md

 ## Conclusion

-In this lab, we examined how to leverage NGINX to rate limit our AI model's API to protect model dos attacks.
+In this lab, we examined how to leverage NGINX to rate limit our AI model's API to protect from model DoS attacks.
 In the next section, we will add authorization to the model API to ensure only approved users are leveraging the AI model.

 [objective 5 lab guide](../objective5/README.md)